 Academic Progress Standards

 YVC is committed to the educational success of students.
 The college recognizes that individual student success requires a clear educational goal, careful course selection, and a substantial commitment of student time and effort.
-In support of student success, the college provides programs and services to assist students with their educational choices and their learning processes.
+To support of student success, the college provides programs and services to assist students with their educational choices and their learning processes.
 The college has the additional obligation to support and require academic progress for enrolled students.
 This is essential both for the well-being of the student and for the responsible management of the public higher education resources.

 Release of Student Information

-YVC, in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA) 34 CFR, Part 99, has designated the following items as Directory Information: name; photographs; major field of study; eligibility for and participation in officially recognized activities, organizations and sports; weight and height of members of athletic teams; dates of attendance (quarters in attendance); enrollment status (number of credits enrolled in for a quarter at YVC); degrees and awards received; and the most recent previous educational agency or institution attended by the student.
+YVC, in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA) 34 CFR, Part 99, has designated these as Directory Information: name; photographs; major field of study; eligibility for and participation in officially recognized activities, organizations and sports; weight and height of members of athletic teams; dates of attendance (quarters in attendance); enrollment status (number of credits enrolled in for a quarter at YVC); degrees and awards received; and the most recent previous educational agency or institution attended by the student.

-YVC may disclose any of the above-listed items without the student’s prior written consent unless the Registration and Records Office is notified in writing to the contrary.
+YVC may disclose the above-listed items without the student’s prior written consent unless the Registration and Records Office is notified in writing to the contrary.
 Once a student has designated a confidential classification, it will not be removed until the student submits a signed authorization requesting that it be removed.

-Some of the effects of the student’s decision to request confidential status may have an adverse effect.
+Some effects of the student’s decision to request confidential status may have an adverse effect.
 Friends or relatives trying to reach the student will not be able to do so through the college; information that someone is a student here will be suppressed, so that if a loan company, a prospective employer, family members, etc., inquire about a student, they will be informed that we have no record of the student attending here.

 All other student academic information is considered confidential and will not be released, with certain exceptions as stated in 34 CFR, Part 99, without the student’s written permission.
 Students must appear in person in the Registration and Records Office with photo identification and must submit their written consent for the release of other academic information.